isabella232/dynamic-media-classic.en-1/help/creating-ecatalog-image-maps.md

 ## Copying Image Maps between eCatalogs {#copying-image-maps-between-ecatalogs}

 You can copy all the Image Maps in an eCatalog to a different eCatalog.
 Copying Image Maps this way is a convenient method of copying Image Maps between foreign-language translations of the same eCatalog.
-For the copying to be successful, Scene7 recommends copying between eCatalogs with the same number of pages and same images.
+For the copying to be successful, Dynamic Media Classic recommends copying between eCatalogs with the same number of pages and same images.

 >[!NOTE]
 >